-A Practical Guide to Running Online Social Media Campaigns for Suicide Prevention
+A Practical Guide to Running an Online Suicide Prevention Campaign

-In April 2020, SANE Australia will upload a practical guide for running suicide prevention campaigns, based on the key learnings from the Better Off With You campaign pilot.
-This guide will include practical information about designing and delivering targeted suicide prevention campaigns within communities, including insights from the research and evaluation of the Better Off With You campaign pilot and guidance to ensure safety and support of people with lived experience of suicidality in research and storytelling.
+SANE Australia has compiled a practical guide for community organisations and others considering running an online suicide prevention campaign, based on the key learnings from the Better Off With You campaign pilot.
+This guide includes practical information about designing and delivering targeted suicide prevention campaigns within communities, including insights from the research and evaluation of the Better Off With You campaign pilot and guidance to ensure safety and support of people with lived experience of suicidality in research and storytelling.

 Suicide Prevention on the Northern Beaches, Sydney NSW

 The Northern Beaches Suicide Response Steering Group has been established to address concerns in the community about suicide and help ensure its prevention.
 For more information on the Northern Beaches Suicide Response Action Plan, local mental health services, volunteer opportunities and suicide awareness and prevention training courses available on the Northern Beaches, click here.